Online MBA Programs in General Management

 General Management Salary & Career Outlook

-General managers are critical to the success of organizations across various industries, overseeing operations, setting policies, and ensuring that goals are met efficiently.
-The career outlook for general managers from 2022 to 2032 is expected to be robust, with the US Bureau of Labor Statistics (BLS) projecting a steady demand for professionals in this role with a projected 1.1 million new positions.
-The median annual salary for these positions is $116,880, which is double the national average for all occupations (BLS May 2023).
+The career outlook for general managers from 2024 to 2034 is expected to be robust, with the US Bureau of Labor Statistics (BLS 2025) projecting a steady demand for professionals in this role with a projected 1.2 million new positions.
+The median annual salary for these positions is $122,090, which is more than double the national average for all occupations (BLS 2025).

 Douglas Mark